-4.0 Engagement in a process of continuous Improvement Cargill does not have any direct control over supplying farms but through the implementation of the Triple S TM program is able to promote and actively advance increasing sustainability.
-Provided the farmer is in compliance with the Triple S farm-level requirements described in this document, non-conformance of any points under the continuous improvement requirements will not result in exclusion from the Triple S program.
-However, farmers that do not actively engage in the continuous improvement action plans will be given 2 opportunities, with further support from the implementation partner to continue to engage in the program or be excluded from the Triple S program.
-To build a more sustainable supply chain Triple S TM farmers will focus on the criteria detailed below as main priorities.
-4.1 Human rights 4.1 Human rights The production of soy beans and the subsequent processing of soy products must not adversely affect workers' rights.
-4.1 The production of soy beans and the subsequent processing of soy products must not adversely The production of soy beans and the subsequent processing of soy products must not adversely affect workers' rights.
+4.0 Engagement in a process of continuous Improvement Cargill does not have any direct control over supplying farms but through the implementation of the 3S [TM] program is able to promote and actively advance increasing sustainability.
+Provided the farmer is in compliance with the 3S farm-level requirements described in this document, non-conformance of any points under the continuous improvement requirements will not result in exclusion from the 3S program.
+However, farmers that do not actively engage in the continuous improvement action plans will be given 2 opportunities, with further support from the implementation partner to continue to engage in the program or be excluded from the 3S program.
+To build a more sustainable supply chain 3S [TM] farmers will focus on the criteria detailed below as main priorities.
+4.1 Human rights 4.1.1 The production of soy, corn, cotton and canola and the subsequent processing of these products must not adversely affect workers' rights.
+4.2 Health & safety 4.2.1 Producers and their workers must demonstrate an awareness and understanding of health and safety matters.
+Relevant health and safety risks are identified, procedures are developed to address these risks by employers, and these are monitored.
+Emergency contact details available and easily accessible at the farm.